 Our Take

 We chose to specialize in Next.js because our clients prioritize performance, security, and low maintenance.
-They'd rather invest more upfront than deal with ongoing headaches.
+They'd rather invest more upfront than deal with ongoing plugin conflicts, security scares, and compounding technical debt.

 That's not everyone.
 If WordPress genuinely fits your situation better, use WordPress.
-Just go in with realistic expectations about ongoing costs and maintenance.
+Just go in with realistic expectations about ongoing costs, maintenance demands, and the security vigilance required in 2026.